chariumaboat/DeleteNoReactionReply/README.md

 If a reply is ignored, delete.
 Run daily with AWS Lambda.

-- reply to be deleted
+- deletes replies
-  - No Favorite/RT replys
+  - No Favorite/RT replies
   - No Reply Tweets

 ## How to deploy